 Linux is one of the most popular operating systems today, powering a large portion of the Internet.
 According to W3Techs, almost half of today’s top-ranked 1 million websites currently run on Linux systems.
 So, if you want your site—and the application(s) running on it—to be high-performing with lots of uptime, you need to ensure the availability and reliability of your Linux-based servers.

-Why you need to monitor Linux?
+Why do you need to monitor Linux?

 Whether you’re a professional SysAdmin, DevOps, a Linux dev, or just someone who enjoys using it, having the right tools to track your system’s performance is essential.
 Monitoring allows proactive identification of issues before they snowball into problems impacting users or applications.
 By tracking resource utilization like CPU, memory, disk space, and network traffic, bottlenecks can be pinpointed and addressed.
 Like a high-performance engine – with monitoring, you can optimize resource utilization, prevent performance issues, and keep your system running smoothly.
 Monitoring also aids in troubleshooting.
 When bugs arise, having historical data on resource usage provides a valuable baseline to pinpoint the root cause.